mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ![Misuse-Case-1](https://placehold.co/400x200/EEE/31343C)

 #### Misuse Remedy
-blah blah blah

-#### Reflection
-Assess the alignment of security requirements derived from misuse case analysis with advertised features of the open-source software:
-- Nextcloud supports anti-virus scans, two-factor authentication, role based access controls, and audit logging.

----

-## Summary
 - Build a list of security requirements derived from misuse case analysis.

+### Reflection
 - Assess the alignment of security requirements derived from misuse case analysis with advertised features of the open-source software.
 Review OSS project documentation and codebase to support your observations.
 Provide a summary of your findings, reflecting on the sufficiency of security features offered by the open source project versus those expected by the mis use case analysis.

+---

 ## Project Task Assignment and Collaboration
 Show your internal project task assignments and collaborations to finish this task in a Github Project Board.